foliant-docs/foliantcontrib.escapecode/README.md

         mov ah, 9;
         int 21h;

-The preprocessor EscapeCode will do the following replacements:
+The preprocessor EscapeCode with default behavior will do the following replacements:

     # Heading